-Most Static Caravan owners are not sales and marketing executives so they quite often start their Static Caravan advertising on Social Media such as Facebook, Pinterest, Google+ and maybe Twitter or LinkedIn among others.
+Most Static Caravan owners are not sales and marketing executives so they quite often start their Static Caravan advertising on Social Media such as Facebook, Pinterest, Twitter,Instagram, and maybe LinkedIn.
 Since these platforms are free it seems a logical step to utilise them but unless you know what you are doing it can be detrimental.

 The Downside of Social Media